Rope climbing is one of the most misunderstood skills in Crossfit.

 It secures every rep, takes a toll off your arms and allows you to travel more distance faster.

-The first drill we teach can seem fairly obvious and simple but you would be amazed by how many Crossfitters get it wrong.
+This drill can seem fairly obvious and simple but you would be amazed by how many Crossfitters get it wrong.

 Standing under the rope, keeping it centered between your leg, take your lead leg (the one that stays on top once you close your feet aroud the rope) and slide your foot upwards by raising your knee.